pallets/click/docs/complex.rst

         foo_concrete(n, w)

-Because ``click`` builds helptext and usage info from options, arguments, and command attributes, it has no awareness that the underlying function is in any way handling a deferred import.
-Therefore, all ``click``-provided utilities and functionality will work as normal on such a command.
+Because Click builds helptext and usage info from options, arguments, and command attributes, it has no awareness that the underlying function is in any way handling a deferred import.
+Therefore, all Click-provided utilities and functionality will work as normal on such a command.